aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

-# Project - Elist Sales Analysis
+# Project - Nexus Sales Analysis
-Founded in 2018, Elist is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.
+Founded in 2018, Nexus is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.

-In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Elist and provide data-driven recommendations in the areas of sales, product, marketing, and operations.
+In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Nexus and provide data-driven recommendations in the areas of sales, product, marketing, and operations.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
 I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br>